Preparing For Alaska Fishing Trips

 - 2-3 Polar Fleece or similar jacket for your layering system

-- 2-3 pair of medium weight long underwear (Capilene is recommended)
+- 2-3 pairs of medium weight long underwear (Capilene is recommended)

 - One pair fishing gloves, Polar Fleece or wool (Fingerless gloves work best)